-Where a person who has not completed residence requirements in the Kingdom of Bahrain, presents a formal contract of employment from a company in Bahrain and is currently awaiting for his formal Bahraini identification documents, requests to open an account at a retail bank in Bahrain, the bank must open the requested account unless it has serious reasons to decline opening the account.
+FC-1.1.13 Where a person who has not completed residence requirements in the Kingdom of Bahrain, presents a formal contract of employment from a company in Bahrain and is currently awaiting for his formal Bahraini identification documents, requests to open an account at a retail bank serious reasons to decline opening the account.

-In complying with the requirements of Paragraph FC-1.1.13, examples of serious reasons for denying the request for opening an account may include failure to provide a valid passport.
+FC-1.1.13A In complying with the requirements of Paragraph FC-1.1.13, examples of serious reasons for denying the request for opening an account may include failure to provide a valid passport.
 It may also include instances where a potential customer's conduct or activity appears suspicious or the customer's name appears in one of the local, regional or international sanction lists.